gbv/paia/paia.md

 ------------------- ------ --------------------- -----------------------------------------

-The `code` field is REQUIRED with request parameter `suppress_response_codes` but it SHOULD be omitted with PAIA auth requests to not confuse OAuth clients.
+The `code` field is REQUIRED with request parameter `suppress_response_codes` in PAIA core.
+It SHOULD be omitted with PAIA auth requests to not confuse OAuth clients.

 The following error responses are expected:[^errors]